-Disclosu Quantity Units Total volume of water discharges Not available Cubic Percent of wastewater recycled Not available meters % What is the impact and where does it occur?
+Disclosu re Quantity Units Total volume of water discharges Not available Cubic Percent of wastewater recycled Not available meters % What is the impact and where does it occur?
 What is the organization's involvement in the impact?
 Which stakeholders are affected?
 Management Approach Solid and Hazardous Wastes Wastes that are generated from the Company's construction project are collected by the developers who are also in-charge of its proper disposal Effluents The Company consumes water in its project site and corporate office.
 The Company produces water discharges as a result of its day to day operations.
-Government, community, environment Government, community, environment Solid and Hazardous V The Company makes of coordination with its clients/developers to en waste disposal.
-Effluents The Company miniminal by coordinating we clients/developers designing and incorpor project site wastewater system. closed nsure proper zes effluents ith its s by rating in its What are the Risk/s Identified?
+Government, community, environment Government, community, environment Solid and Hazardous Wastes The Company makes closed coordination with its clients/developers to ensure proper waste disposal.
+Effluents The Company minimizes effluents by coordinating with its clients/developers by designing and incorporating in its project site wastewater treatment system.
+What are the Risk/s Identified?
 Which stakeholders are affected?
 Management Approach The company recognizes that it does not have full control whether the wastes collected from its project site are being recycled or stored in landfills.
 Biodegradable wastes that are dumped in these landfills become major source of GHG emissions.
-The Company makes of coordination with its clients/developers to enwaste disposal.
-The Company minimize by designing and incoordination its project site wastew treatment system. nsure proper zes effluents rporating in What are the Opportunity/ies Identified?
+The Company makes closed coordination with its clients/developers to ensure proper waste disposal.
+The Company minimizes effluents by designing and incorporating in its project site wastewater treatment system.
+What are the Opportunity/ies Identified?
 Which stakeholders are affected?
 Management Approach The Company sees the opportunity to contribute to the improvement of waste management in the project sites. environment The Company assessed waste management disproject sites as a whole recommends improved clients/developers clost coordination with its clients/developers to endisposal posal in the e and nents to it ed